NikKowPHP/social-brain/chapters/chapter-12.md

 > *   **Primary Brain Profile:** Connector (Core Skill Development)
 > *   **Purpose:** To navigate high-stakes conversations safely and productively, making conflict a source of progress, not pain.

 Every conductor dreads the moment a key instrument goes wildly out of tune, creating a dissonance that threatens the entire performance.
-A difficult conversation is the interpersonal equivalent of this moment.
-It is an interaction where the SCARF threats are high for everyone involved, and the risk of a collective amygdala hijack is almost 100%.
+This chapter's **Ensemble** tool is for conducting through that dissonance.
+A difficult conversation is an interaction where the SCARF threats are high for everyone involved, and the risk of a collective amygdala hijack is almost 100%.

 These are the conversations we avoid: addressing underperformance, resolving a conflict between teammates, or admitting a major mistake.
 We avoid them because we instinctively know that they are minefields of social pain.
 But a conductor cannot avoid dissonance; they must learn to conduct through it.
 This chapter provides the protocol for navigating these conversations, not to avoid conflict, but to make it productive.